 - Bespoke software development

-- Designing, fabricating, installing and commissioning of mechanical or hydraulic systems used in processing plants
+- Designing, fabricating, installing and commissioning of electrical, mechanical, hydraulic, or pneumatic systems used in processing plants

 - Designing and building ships